marnedo/ppgcourse2024/Adaptive_differentiation_and_covariates_association.SARA_GUIRAO-RICO/Readme.md

 #Generate 10,000 PODs
 simu.hgdp_10000 <- simulate.baypass(omega.mat=omega_s1, nsnp=10000,
 	sample.size= hgdp.data$NN, beta.pi=pi.beta.coef, pi.maf=0, suffix="hgdp_pods_10000")

-# close R session
-q()

-cd ../scripts
 ```

+> [!Warning]
-⚠️ We are not running the part between the two :no_entry: symbols for a matter of time ( it takes about ~ 25 mins).
+> We are not running the part between the two :no_entry: symbols for a matter of time ( it takes about ~ 25 mins).
 Instead, we are going to use the precomputed files in the results folder

 4.2.
 Run STDis model with 10,000 PODS as input by submit the job script "run_stdis_10000_simulations.sh" using the **sbatch command**.